Yes, foster children and young people need their own bedroom although brothers and sisters may be able to share a bedroom.

 Can I foster if I am renting my home?

-Yes if you have a spare room and the written permission of your landlord.
+Yes, if you have a spare bedroom and the written permission of your landlord.

 Can I foster if I have an ongoing health condition or disability?

 Yes if you are generally fit and healthy and your condition is well managed and will not affect your ability to care for a child.
 You will be asked to have a medical examination as part of the fostering assessment and we will take into account the opinion of your GP and the Department’s medical adviser if you are fit and healthy enough to foster.